Which Of The Following Is Not Component Of Attitudes

 The Interplay Between the Components: A Complex Relationship

-While the tripartite model separates attitudes into three distinct components, it's important to remember that these components are interconnected and influence one another.
+While the tripartite model separates attitudes into three distinct components, it helps to remember that these components are interconnected and influence one another.
 For example:

 • Cognitive-Affective Consistency: Our beliefs can influence our feelings, and our feelings can influence our beliefs.
 If we believe that something is good for us (cognitive), we are more likely to feel positive emotions toward it (affective).